TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/7-Paths-on-the-Data-Map.rst

 	protected $author;

-Properties which should be bound to multiple child-objects require the class name of the child elements in angle brackets:
+Properties which should be bound to multiple child objects require the class name of the child elements in angle brackets:

 ::